jmnavarrol/bash-magic-enviro/README.md

 First of all clone this repository, then follow the steps below.

 ### update your Bash prompt<a name="prompt"></a>
-This tool works by means of updating your Bash prompt so it can process (source) files it finds each time you traverse a directory on the console.
+This tool works by altering your Bash prompt so it can process (source) files it finds each time you traverse a directory on the console.
 For this to happen, you need to define a new shell function and then make your *"prompt command"* to run it each time you `cd` into a new directory.
-1. Create your own *~/bash_includes* file using [this 'bash_includes.example](./docs/bash_includes.example) as reference.
+1. Create your own *~/bash_includes* file using [this 'bash_includes.example'](./docs/bash_includes.example) as reference.
 It provides two features:
    1. It adds your `~/bin` directory to your $PATH (if it exists).
 This way, the helper functions provided by this repository can be found and eventually loaded (of course, if you already added `~/bin` to your $PATH by other means, you won't need to do it here again).
-   1. The critical part: it alters your Bash prompt exporting the **bme_eval_dir** function, which is the one that makes possible looking up for *.bme_env* files.
+   1. The critical part: it alters your Bash prompt exporting the **bme_eval_dir** function, which is the one that makes possible looking for *.bme_env* files.
 You can/should also use your *~/bash_includes* file to export your personal project-related variables, like *secrets*, *tokens* and other data that shouldn't be checked-in to source code management systems (make sure you protect this file with restrictive permissions).
 1. Add to the end of your `~/.bashrc` file (or whatever other file you know it gets processed/sourced at login):
    ```bash